How To Make Mochi Donuts At Home (Pon de Ring Copycat Recipe)

 Using a mesh skimmer, carefully place the donut WITH the parchment paper into the pot.

-Fry until the bottom side turns golden brown (about 2 minutes), then gently remove the parchment paper.
+Fry until the bottom side turns golden brown, which takes about 2 minutes, then gently remove the parchment paper.

 You can also use a bigger pot to fry multiple donuts at once.

-6) Flipping the Donut and Frying the Other Side
+6) Frying the Pon de Ring on the Other Side

-Flip the donuts quickly using the mesh skimmer or chopsticks very carefully.
+Flip the donuts quickly using a mesh skimmer or chopsticks very carefully.
 Fry again until the donut becomes golden brown on both sides.

-7) Allowing the Donuts to Cool // Making the Glaze
+7) Allowing the Donuts to Cool and Making the Glaze

 Rest the donuts on a wire rack and allow them to cool completely before glazing.
 During this time, you can work on making the glaze.
 Here are some of our recommendations:

-Chocolate Glaze: Melt white chocolate in the microwave or over a water bath.
+Chocolate Glaze: Melt chocolate in the microwave or over a water bath.

 Strawberry Glaze: Melt white chocolate carefully in the microwave or using a water bath, and then add strawberry jam to taste.

-Matcha Glaze: Follow the same steps as the strawberry glaze, but add a small amount of matcha powder instead of jam to the melted white chocolate.
+Matcha Glaze: Follow the same steps as the strawberry glaze, but add a small amount of matcha powder to the melted white chocolate instead of jam.

 Once the donuts are glazed and/or decorated, enjoy!
 We recommend consuming them within a day or two.